 Dr Waheguru Pal Sidhu: India actually now recognizes that the world we are in today is that it is a multi axial order.
 Think of it like chess, but in three dimensions.
 Unfortunately, one might argue that the dominant discourse in the world tends to be binary.
 It tends to be you're either in our camp or you're not you're with us, or you're against us.
 But the world is much, much more complex today.
 India needs to look at that it cannot afford to be in any one camp.
 It is not in India's interest to do that, because India has its own priorities and objectives.

 Women are underrepresented at the top of organisations across sectors, see more women need to succeed.
 It's not just a question of credibility and legitimacy for organisations.
 It is a fundamental necessity to enable us to harness our collective intelligence and diverse talents to address increasingly complex global challenges.
-I am Fleur Heyworth, and I am the course director for Inspiring Women Leaders.
+I am Fleur Heyworth, and I am the head of Gender and Inclusive Security at the GCSP.
 At the Geneva Centre for Security Policy, we understand the systemic challenges that women face.
 We are working to develop more responsive policies and collective leadership practices.
 In addition, we offered to take Support for women.
 The “Inspiring Women Leaders” course equips women with the mindsets, tool sets and skill sets to influence and collaboratively lead others.
 It connects women to like minded peers and mentors to share experiences, boost confidence, and resilience.
 Coaches provide individual feedback to develop concrete strategies for career growth.
 Join our community of pioneers and discover your vision for yourself and your path to achieve it.

 Ms Ashley Müller: Earlier we spoke to Dr Didier Plécard Professor at the Global Studies Institute, University of Geneva.
 You talk about a “new scramble” in Africa.
 What does that mean?
 How is this different from the colonial era?